Resolved: Number of distinct destination bucket ARNs cannot exceed 1

 - !Sub 'arn:aws:s3:::${ReplicaBucket2}'

-Once replication rules was created on the primary bucket, this is how it looked like console.
+Once replication rules were created on the primary bucket, this is how it looked like a console.

 Number of distinct destination bucket ARNs cannot exceed 1